 - App material is comprehensive for the price, and includes large amounts of bonus resources and language learning tips

-- All audio files are real life recordings of native speakers; not the machine generated files that are included on some other platforms
+- All audio files are real life recordings of native speakers (from Colombia); not the machine generated files that are included on some other platforms

 - The memorisation system is based on small amounts of regular study; if you miss sessions then you’ll fail to make the most out of the app’s in-built technology

 - The app's main focus on phrasebook style expressions might not satisfy those wanting to gain a deep understanding of the language, as grammar lessons are only a small component.
 The desktop version is better option if you're serious about getting good at Spanish